Atkins v. Virginia: Majority opinion

 The "relationship between mental retardation and the penological purposes served by the death penalty" justifies a conclusion that executing intellectually disabled people is cruel and unusual punishment that the Eighth Amendment should forbid.
 In other words, unless it can be shown that executing the intellectually disabled serves recognized penological goals, doing so is nothing more than "purposeless and needless imposition of pain and suffering", making the death penalty cruel and unusual in those cases.

-Justice Stevens relied on clinical diagnostic criteria to conclude that people with mental retardation "have diminished capacities to understand and process information, to communicate, to abstract from mistakes and learn from experience, to engage in logical reasoning, to control impulses, and to understand the reactions of others".
+Justice Stevens relied on clinical diagnostic criteria to conclude that people with intellectual disability "have diminished capacities to understand and process information, to communicate, to abstract from mistakes and learn from experience, to engage in logical reasoning, to control impulses, and to understand the reactions of others".
 The Atkins Court said cognitive and behavioral impairments not only diminished moral culpability for impulsive conduct, they also made it less likely that defendants would be deterred by the death penalty: